kmanc/remote_code_oxidation/process_migration/README.md

 Windows process migration works by obtaining a handle to the target process and writing [shellcode](https://en.wikipedia.org/wiki/Shellcode) to it.
 A remote thread is then created; the starting point of this thread is the newly written shellcode.

 Linux process migration works slightly differently.
 After temporarily pausing the target process, RCO writes shellcode over the process's [instruction pointer](https://datacadamia.com/computer/instruction/instruction_pointer).
-This can cause issues (the most likely of which is crashing) for the target process.
+This can cause issues (the most likely of which is crashing) for the victim machine.

 ## Using it